Volunteer Care Projects with Children Overseas in Ghana

 Volunteer care work in Ghana is an ideal way to get involved and help improve the welfare of the children.
 You can contribute toward this important development work during a gap year or career break, or as a worthwhile way to spend a vacation.
 Volunteers with qualifications and experience are welcome but you do not need to have either to volunteer.
 Energy, passion, and commitment to the work at hand are all that you need.

-We have various volunteer options for you in Ghana, working in an orphanage or daycare centre.
+We have various volunteer options for you in Ghana, working in a daycare centre.
 Most of the placements are based in Akuapem Hills, but there are also Care placements available in Cape Coast and Accra.
 Volunteers can work with HIV and AIDS patients on our challenging HIV/AIDS Project as well.